Contents

 After all, if an employee is demoralized due to a recent workplace incident, nervous about getting injured on the warehouse or factory floor, and not able to look after their own well-being, it’s impossible to expect them to work to the best of their ability.

-Company culture is one of the key considerations for any HR team.
+Company values are one of the key considerations for any HR team.
 Every business has cultural values it wants to aspire to: inclusivity, ambition, diversity, supportive, respectful, etc. How can safety feed into these?

-A workplace can have strict safety rules and clear protocols on how to deal with incidents; it can have tough sanctions for those who flout them and incentives for employees who hit safety targets; but the reality is, creating an overall culture of safety is shown to have the most significant impact on reducing incidents and injuries.
+A workplace can have strict safety rules and clear protocols on how to deal with incidents; it can have tough sanctions for those who flout them and incentives for employees who hit safety targets; but the reality is, establishing safety as a company core value is shown to have the most significant impact on reducing incidents and injuries.

 This is created through a combination of workplace policies (such as the previously mentioned incentives and protocols), but also the training provided, simplified reporting processes, and the attitudes of management and HR teams in dealing with the issues.

-It’s already clear the value that good health and safety can bring to an organization – now, it’s time to strengthen that across every team, and weave it into the very fabric of the company culture.
+It’s already clear the value that good health and safety can bring to an organization – now, it’s time to strengthen that across every team, and weave it into the very fabric of the company core values.

 A complimentary duo